MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-automation-setup-tutorial.md

 # [Portal](#tab/azure-portal)

-A new Azure portal functionality is enabled to set up an Azure AD admin, and creates an Azure Key Vault certificate and Azure AD application necessary to use Azure AD authentication with SQL Server.
+A new Azure portal functionality is enabled to set up an Azure AD admin, and creates an Azure Key Vault certificate and Azure AD application in the same process.
+This is necessary to use Azure AD authentication with SQL Server.

 > [!NOTE]
 > Previously, before setting up an Azure AD admin, [an Azure Key Vault certificate and Azure AD application registration was needed](azure-ad-authentication-sql-server-setup-tutorial.md#create-and-register-an-azure-ad-application).
+This is no longer the case with this new functionality.

 ## Setting up Azure AD admin using the Azure portal

-1. Go to the [Azure portal](https://portal.azure.com), and select **SQL Server – Azure Arc**, and select the instance for your SQL Server host.
+1. Go to the [Azure portal](https://portal.azure.com), and select **SQL Server – Azure Arc**.
+Select the instance for your SQL Server host.

 1. Check the status of your **SQL Server - Azure Arc** resource and see if it's connected by going to the **Properties** menu.
 For more information, see [Validate the SQL Server - Azure Arc resources](../../../sql-server/azure-arc/connect.md?#validate-the-sql-server---azure-arc-resources).